Have you ever wondered how would it be possible to improve relationships with kindness? Or what can you do on your part to improve your relationships?

-Some of you must be dreaming, wondering, or thinking about what and how you can do to improve relationships and have a loving, secure, intimate, or open relationship with your families, friends, and lovers.
+Some of you must be dreaming, wondering, or thinking about what and how you can have a loving, secure, intimate, or open relationship with your families, friends, and lovers.

 Remember, relationships thrive on kindness and love, and human beings are born in relationships, so essentially the lives we lead right from infancy to old age are fastened in the bond of relationships.